 Some proposals for a standard format have been made.
-The EBI-NHGRI GWAS catalog developed a text format with uniform column names 7.
+The EBI-NHGRI GWAS catalog (www.ebi.ac.uk/gwas) developed a text format with uniform column names 7.
 The SMR tool 8 introduced a binary format for rapid querying of quantitative trait loci.
 These approaches are adequate for storing variant level summary statistics but do not enforce allele consistency or have capacity for essential metadata.
 Learning from these examples and our experiences performing high-throughput analyses across two research centres, we developed a set of requirements for a suitable universal format (Table 1).
 These features place emphasis on consistency and robustness, capacity for metadata to provide a full audit trail, efficient querying and file storage, ensuring data integrity, interoperability with existing open-source tools and across multiple datasets to support data sharing and integration.
 We determined that adapting the variant call format (VCF) 9 was a convenient and constructive solution to address these issues.
 We provide evidence demonstrating how the VCF meets our requirements and showcase capabilities of this medium (Table 1).

-The VCF is organised into three components: a flexible file header containing metadata (lines beginning with ‘#’), and a file body containing variant- (one locus per row with one or more alleles/variants) and sample-level information (one sample per column).
+The VCF is organised into three components: a flexible file header containing metadata (lines beginning with ‘#’), and a file body containing variant- (one locus per row with one or more alternative alleles/variants) and sample-level information (one sample per column).
 We adapt this format to include GWAS-specific metadata and utilise the sample column to store variant-trait association data (Figure 1; Supplementary Table 1).

 The VCF header is mandatory for defining fields throughout the file body including variable description, value requirements (i.e. number of values permitted and null values) and data type (i.e. string, number and boolean).
-Metadata also define important characteristics of the GWAS including trait description(s), units and identifiers (e.g, Ensembl Gene IDs for eQTL datasets), reference genome build, data sources (e.g., the version of dbSNP from which reference SNP ID numbers [rsids] are drawn), chromosome lengths and number, number of variants, type of trait (continuous or binary), sample size and user-defined trait identifier.
-We encourage use of controlled vocabularies such as human phenotyping ontology and medical subject headings to describe these features.
+We also use the header to define important characteristics of the GWAS including: trait description(s), ontology and identifier (e.g, Ensembl Gene IDs for eQTL datasets), measurement units, sample ancestry, publication identifier, sample size, reference genome build, data sources (e.g., the version of dbSNP from which reference SNP ID numbers [rsids] are drawn), and chromosome lengths and number.
+Where possible use of controlled vocabulary to describe these features is encouraged such as human phenotyping ontology 17 and medical subject headings 18.

-Each row of the file body contains a single variant locus described by values in eight mandatory columns (fields): chromosome name (CHROM), base-pair position (POS), locus identifier (ID, i.e., rsid when available), reference/non-effect allele (REF), alternative/effect allele(s) (ALT), quality (QUAL), filter (FILTER) and info (INFO).
+For convenience we store each variant on a separate row of the file body which is described by values in eight mandatory columns (fields): chromosome name (CHROM), base-pair position (POS), optional locus identifier (ID), reference/non-effect allele (REF), alternative/effect allele (ALT), optional quality (QUAL), filter (FILTER) and variant information (INFO).
 The FILTER field may be used to flag poor quality variants for exclusion in downstream analyses.
-The INFO column is a flexible data store for additional variant-level key-value pairs (fields) for each allele and may be used to store for example: population frequency (AF), allele count in called genotypes (AC), total number of alleles in called genotypes (AN), number of samples/individuals with called genotypes (NS), genomic annotations and functional effects.
-Finally, one or more sample columns are used to store variant-trait association data, with values for the fields listed in the FORMAT column: effect size (ES), standard error (SE) and -log10 P-value (LP).
-Cohort variant frequency and genotype marker identifier are also stored in the sample field to accommodate multiple GWAS from different populations and/or genotyping technology in a single VCF file.
+The INFO column is a flexible data store for additional variant-level key-value pairs (fields) for each allele and may be used to store for example: population frequency (AF), allele count in called genotypes (AC), total number of alleles in called genotypes (AN), number of samples/individuals with called genotypes (NS), genomic annotations and variant functional effects.
+We also use the INFO field to store the rsid instead of the ID field because the VCF specification requires the ID to be unique.
+Following the INFO column is a format field (FORMAT) and one or more sample columns which we use to store variant-trait association data, with values for the fields listed in the FORMAT column for example: effect size (ES), standard error (SE) and -log10 P-value (LP).